krABMaga/examples/sir_bayesian/README.md

-# Rust: Virus on a Network (a SIR model for epidemics)
+# SIR model for epidemics: Bayesian Optimization

 With this model we want to simulate how a virus (or a warm) can be spread through a network.
 It's an abstraction of several dynamics:
 - Network is based on a graph, where: